Skip to content

 Tips

-• If you're having trouble accessing the dashboard, add network_mode: "host" under the Cap service.
+• If the dashboard is unreachable, try adding network_mode: "host" under the cap service.

 Start the container: